morijx/Raspi_cardiac_wave/README.md

 ## License - MIT License.

 ### Contact
+This work was carried out at the BMHT at ETH Zurich.

 If you have any questions, please feel free to contact morij@ethz.ch or moe.elgendi@hest.ethz.ch !